marian-schulz/ABC2M21/documentation.md

 Note:
 * ABC2M21 is versatile and can handle multiple symbols and various types of symbols (not just decorations, but also fields in the inline form).
-* The '.' symbol is a pre-defined Symbol for '!staccato!' and is treated like a user-defined symbol, but cannot be overridden.
+* The `.` symbol is a pre-defined Symbol for `!staccato!` and is treated like a user-defined symbol, but cannot be overridden.

 TODO:
-* The ABC standard refers to the '~' symbol as an 'Irish roll', but I'm not quite sure what it represents.
+* The ABC standard refers to the `~` symbol as an 'Irish roll', but I'm not quite sure what it represents.

 Example:
 ```